SamanDaneshvar/pan18ap/README.md

 Our model was the **best-performing** model in *textual classification*, with the accuracy of 0.8221, 0.82, and 0.809 on the English, Spanish, and Arabic datasets respectively.
 Considering the combination of textual and image classification, and all three datasets, *our model ranked __second__ in the task* out of 23 teams.

-Our approach to gender identification in Twitter performed on the tweet corpus provided by CLEF for the task, takes advantage of textual information solely, and consists of tweet preprocessing, feature construction, dimensionality reduction using Latent Semantic Analysis (LSA), and classification model construction.
+Our approach to gender identification in Twitter, takes advantage of textual information solely, and consists of tweet preprocessing, feature construction, dimensionality reduction using Latent Semantic Analysis (LSA), and classification model construction.
 We propose a linear Support Vector Machine (SVM) classifier, with different types of word and character n-grams as features.

 ## Citation
 If our code comes in useful to you, please don't forget to cite our paper: